maxmind/mmdb-from-go-blogpost/README.md

 The GeoLite2 Country MMDB file has a map, or nothing, associated with every IP range.

 For each of the AcmeCorp ranges, we're going to make sure a map does get returned when we query for the ranges or any subranges of them, and that the map will contain `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys, as well as any keys that were contained in the original GeoLite2 Country record, if one existed.
 More on this later.

-Note that this is mocked up data for the purposes of illustrating how to augment an MMDB; you can use your own real data instead.

 ### Adding the new fields to GeoLite2 Country